dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/api/cameraview.md

 # CameraView

-CameraView Class for Dynamsoft Camera Enhancer.
-Make basic settings on the overlay.
+This page is for CameraView Class. `CameraView` is designed to Make basic settings on the overlay.

 ```java
 CameraView cameraView;